Section 1. Purpose and findings.

 (ii) individuals whose parent had a prior conviction for a cannabis offense,

-(iv) individuals from census tracts or other geographic areas disproportionately impacted by cannabis enforcement, poverty, unemployment, cannabis prohibition, mass incarceration, and/or systemic racism,
+(iv) individuals who are long-term residents of or who grew up in census tracts or other geographic areas disproportionately impacted by cannabis enforcement, poverty, unemployment, cannabis prohibition, mass incarceration, and/or racial discrimination.

-(2) administering the Community Reinvestment and Repair Fund to improve the wellbeing of individuals and communities that have experienced a disproportionate negative impact from poverty, unemployment, cannabis prohibition and enforcement, mass incarceration, and/or systemic racism;
+(2) administering the Community Reinvestment and Repair Fund to improve the wellbeing of individuals and communities that have experienced a disproportionate negative impact from poverty, unemployment, cannabis prohibition and enforcement, mass incarceration, and/or racial discrimination;

 (3) administering the Social Equity Fund to issue zero-interest loans and grants to social equity applicants and cannabis establishments owned and operated by social equity applicants;